 We know from Table 1 that there is an extreme imbalance in the RECS data – less than 1% of all households reported temperature-related illness.
 This imbalance is problematic because a naïve model that always predicts the majority class, i.e. no temperature-related illness, will have a high accuracy, 99% in this case, but will fail to predict any observations in the minority class, i.e. occurrence of temperature-related illness.
 Imbalanced data is a common issue in other domains such as disease diagnosis, customer churn prediction, and fraud detection.
 As in our case, imbalanced data problems generally have a high cost associated with failure to predict the minority class.
 We employ several techniques in the machine learning model building process to address the imbalanced data (He and Garcia 2009; Kaur, Pannu, and Malhi 2019; Krawczyk 2016), we describe them below.

 We first checked the data set for variables with zero or near-zero variance.
 These variables can negatively impact model performance as they may become zero variance after the data is subdivided.
 We opted not to remove variables with near-zero variance because our target variable itself is highly imbalanced.
 We checked for highly correlated variables (magnitude of Spearman’s correlation coefficient > 0.75), but no variables met the threshold for removal.
 We also checked for linear combinations, but no variable met the threshold for removal.
-We then normalized input variables to range from 0 to 1.
+Supplementary Fig. 1 presents the correlation coefficients We then normalized input variables to range from 0 to 1.
 This step prevents variables with larger numerical quantities from having undue influence, particularly in regression-based modeling methods.

 We then split the RECS dataset into training and test data, using 80% for training and holding 20% for testing, which prevents overfitting.
 We bootstrapped this process with 30 iterations to quantify the uncertainty in model performance due to the training data split.
 For each training and test split, we then used 5-fold cross validation repeated 5 times to further split the training data into training and validation sets for selecting machine learning model hyperparameters.